The 10 Best Apps for Cyclists You Should Install Right Now!

 The official Red Cross app offers easy-to-follow guides for handling emergencies, whether bleeding, a broken bone, or a head injury—anything that might happen during a bike ride.
 I suggest familiarizing yourself with the app’s navigation beforehand.
 However, it’s straightforward enough to use even if you’re opening it for the first time during an accident.

 You can also study and prepare for emergencies in advance.
-After feeling ready, test your knowledge with the included quizzes.
+Once you feel ready, test your knowledge with the included quizzes.
 If there’s something you don’t understand, you can always revisit the topic.
 The app stores all the information, so you don’t need an internet connection.
 Plus, the app remains consistent across different countries; the only difference is the language.

 3. Get a Weather Forecast with Windy